C0LTRON/Black-Jack/README.md

 Required Objects

  Shoe[]
-  one array containing 416 shuffled card objects (that's the equivilent of 8 decks of cards) https://en.wikipedia.org/wiki/Shoe_(cards)
+  //one array containing 416 shuffled card objects (that's the equivilent of 8 decks of cards) https://en.wikipedia.org/wiki/Shoe_(cards)

  Card(name, suit, value)
   object which contains all necessary information to determine win/loss state in gameplay